THE BRICK TOWNSHIP

 (d) Jobs will be filled on a temporary basis if a grievance as to selection is submitted in writing.

-(f) The Department Head shall notify the O/T Committee of selection prior to filling the
+(f) The Department Head shall notify the Supervisor Group of selection prior to filling the position.

 Employees will not be permitted to downgrade themselves, unless there are extenuating circumstances approved by the Executive Director which are in the best interests of the Authority and the employee concerned.

-If the Executive Director finds it necessary to fill any position on a temporary basis for longer than a two-week period, the O/T Committee representatives will be notified prior to the appointment being made.
+If the Executive Director finds it necessary to fill any position on a temporary basis for longer than a two-week period, the Supervisor Group representatives will be notified prior to the appointment being made.

 The Authority reserves the right to review the present job classification of each employee and, should the Authority deem it necessary, may promote or demote to a higher or lower level.
-Said promotion or demotion will take place only after a joint meeting with the O/T Committee and the Executive Director.
+Said promotion or demotion will take place only after a joint meeting with the Supervisor Group and the Executive Director.

 Job descriptions for all positions covered by this Agreement will be made part of the Agreement document.

-Every employee will be evaluated twice a year by the immediate Supervisor, on a schedule and procedure as formulated by the Executive Director.
+Every employee will be evaluated annually by the Department Head, on a schedule and procedure as formulated by the Executive Director.

-The performance and disciplinary appraisal will be conducted twice a year in narrative form and shall become part of each employee's personnel file.
+The performance and disciplinary appraisal will be conducted annually in narrative form and shall become part of each employee's personnel file.

-Signing of the evaluation form by the employee after discussing it with the Supervisor indicates only acknowledgment that the evaluation was received, not concurrence with what it contains.
+Signing of the evaluation form by the Supervisor after discussing it with the Department Head indicates only acknowledgment that the evaluation was received, not concurrence with what it contains.

 In the event of layoff or transfer, the last person hired in the position in question shall be the first to be laid off or transferred.
 Within each division, an employee scheduled for such action has the option to bump a less senior employee in another classification, provided that the qualifications for the other classification are met.
 Similarly, the last person laid off or transferred shall be the first to be recalled, in accordance with seniority.